xinwenfu/VChat_KSTET_DLL/README.md

 **Now we can create the resulting Shellcode**:

 1. First we need to move our stack pointer by modifying the `ESP` register so it is not above our shellcode.
 This is done to prevent the shellcode from overwriting part of itself with values used when making function calls or other stack operations.
-If the `ESP` value is below or less than the current shellcodes address there will be no conflict as the stack grows down, while the shellcode will execute instructions at higher addresses sequentially.
+If the `ESP` value is below or less than the current shellcode address, there will be no conflict as the stack grows down, while the shellcode will execute instructions at higher addresses sequentially.
 	```
 	sub esp,0x64            ; Move ESP pointer to be behind (above) our shellcode as the stack grows down this prevents overwrites
 	```